pro-tailwind/course-multi-theme-strategy/src/steps/01-10-01/README.md

 It's time to try our multi-theme Tailwind CSS plugin in a "real-world" application.

-Here's the repo for the app:
+You can take this challenge [directly on GitPod](https://gitpod.io/#https://github.com/pro-tailwind/course-multi-theme-calendar-app/blob/main/tailwind.config.js).

+If you want to clone the actual repo, here's the link:

 https://github.com/pro-tailwind/course-multi-theme-calendar-app